Euros In Croatia – Info On Currency In Croatia

 What is the value of the euro?

-Conversion rates are always changing, so use the XE Currency Exchange app or website (XE.com) for a real-time exchange rate while traveling.
+Conversion rates constantly change, so use the XE Currency Exchange app or website (XE.com) for a real-time exchange rate while traveling.

 Should I use cash or a card in Croatia?